UPPMAX/programming_formalisms_intro/doc/sourcecontrol.md

-The strength of version control is that it permits the researcher to **isolate different tracks of work**, which can later be merged to create a composite version that contains all changes:Isolated tracks of work.
+The strength of version control is that it permits the researcher to **isolate different tracks of work**, which can later be merged to create a composite version that contains all changes.

 - We see branching points and merging points.
 - Main line development is often called `master` or `main`.